 By Briana Weeger

-Briana Weeger is a native of Southern California and has studied English Literature at UCLA and English Education at Brooklyn College.
-She has worked with underserved and immigrant youth using story crafting and storytelling as a means of self-discovery and empowerment.
+Briana Weeger is a native of Southern California and is currently an MFA student in the low-residency program at UC Riverside.
+An alumna of UCLA and Brooklyn College, Briana works with underserved and immigrant youth using story crafting and storytelling as a means of self-discovery and empowerment.
 In her own writing practice, she is exploring the impact of often overlooked social customs with a mix of both fiction and non-fiction.